Clwrnd/DataAnalysisProject/README.md

 You'll find all you need to know about datasets, as well as an analysis and an attempt to develop a small predictive model.

 The objectives are also described at the beginning of the document.

+You'll also find datasets in csv format in the "DataSet_Voeux_RepEtablissement" and "DataSet_VoeuxParSpe" folders.